Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1DkSWmgD1Ws.md

 ### Transcript

-> uh can we get another reference to no on factory defense but we're gonna we're gonna be adding factory tower defense i already talked about it earlier i can talk about it again so we're gonna add thumping towers gatling guns slow fields bazookas bazookas big bonga bazookas focus turrets we're going to add walkers the the creatures the creatures name of the game we're also going to add walkers from star wars we're going to add alan walker we're going to add what other workers are there uh walkers from from uh the walker texas ranger skywalker howdy partner i'm walking texas ranger oh my god that got me so hard
+> can we get another reference to no on factory defense but we're gonna we're gonna be adding factory tower defense i already talked about it earlier i can talk about it again so we're gonna add thumping towers gatling guns slow fields bazookas bazookas big bonga bazookas focus turrets we're going to add walkers the the creatures the creatures name of the game we're also going to add walkers from star wars we're going to add alan walker we're going to add what other workers are there, walkers from from, the walker texas ranger skywalker howdy partner i'm walking texas ranger oh my god that got me so hard
 >
 > [Laughter]
 >
-> bob the walker walker chuck norris dlc confirmed uh holy [ __ ] okay what are we doing uh
+> bob the walker walker chuck norris dlc confirmed, holy [ __ ] okay what are we doing ,